Use case

 What about approvals for restarting services?

 Spooler restart is on the safe list by default.
-You can require approval for any remediation class.
-The AI engineer pauses with the full diagnostic packet attached for a human to approve.
+You can require approval for any fix class.
+GenticFlow pauses with the full diagnostic packet attached for a designated approver.

 Take the printer queue off your service desk.

-See it triage a live printer ticket against a real endpoint, run the verified fix, and close it without a technician.
+See it investigate a live printer ticket against the affected endpoint, run the verified fix when policy allows, and close with the resolution record.